tersesystems/blindsight/docs/src/main/paradox/usage/conditional.md

 [Feature Flag](https://martinfowler.com/articles/feature-toggles.html) systems allow you to turn on and off features in the application at runtime, in response to complex inputs.
 Commercial feature flag systems like [Launch Darkly](https://docs.launchdarkly.com/home/managing-flags/targeting-users#section-assigning-users-to-a-variation) allow you to target feature flags to specific users.

 @@snip [ConditionalExample.scala](../../../test/scala/example/conditional/ConditionalExample.scala) { #featureflag-conditional }

+Note that this is just an example -- in production, you should organize your feature flags so that they're [only exposed from one place](https://andydote.co.uk/2019/06/11/feature-toggles-reducing-coupling/) and the call out to the flag system is under the hood.

 By combining conditionals with feature flags, you can use [targeted diagnostic logging](https://tersesystems.com/blog/2019/07/22/targeted-diagnostic-logging-in-production/) to show debug statements in production only for a specific user, without impacting logging for the entire application as a whole.